TristanLee187/Rubiks-Cube/README.md

 ## Notes on the Solver

-### My solver implements Thistlethwaite's Algorithm to solve the cube, with a slight modification, detailed below.
+### My solver implements a slightly modified version of Thistlethwaite's Algorithm to solve the cube.
+Thistlethwaite's Algorithm without any modification is detailed below.

 At a high level, the algorithm works by progressing through 4 stages.
 The cube must meet certain requirements to reach each stage; once a stage is met, some moves are removed from the set of moves needed to solve the cube, such that the requirements of one stage carry over into the next.

 For example, the first stage consists of the set of any state of the cube (G<sub>0</sub>), and the set of moves needed to reach the second stage (all 18 moves).
 For a cube to meet the requirements of the second stage, all the edges must be oriented